Skip to content

 Specialist dementia care homes look after the whole person – their physical and mental health and wellbeing, as well as their physical care and practical support needs.

-A dementia diagnosis does not mean that you need to give up your hobbies, and stop doing the things that are important to you.
-You may need more support to do the things that you love, but dementia care that enables you to continue with your interests and empowers you to discover new pastimes, not only benefits your wellbeing, but has been shown in some instances to reduce the severity of dementia symptoms, or slow down their progression.
+A dementia diagnosis does not mean that you need to give up your hobbies and stop doing the things that are important to you.
+You may need more support to do the things that you love, but dementia care that enables you to continue with your interests and empowers you to discover new pastimes, not only benefits your well-being but has been shown in some instances to reduce the severity of dementia symptoms or slow down their progression.

 People living with dementia can sometimes experience the frustration of struggling to make themselves understood through speech or other forms of communication.
-Creative activities, such as art and music, have been found to be very effective in helping dementia patients to express themselves, which is why you will often find these types of activities on offer in specialist dementia care homes.
+Creative activities, such as art and music, have been found to be very effective in helping dementia patients express themselves, which is why you will often find these types of activities on offer in specialist dementia care homes.

-The care team at our Cooksons Court dementia care home in Yeovil, have observed how Ruth, a resident who lives with advanced dementia, ‘lights up’ when she sits down to play the piano.
-The dementia symptoms which can cause Ruth to struggle with her memory and daily tasks, have not taken away her talent and obvious enjoyment of music.
+This was the experience of the care team at our Cooksons Court dementia care home in Yeovil, who observed how Ruth, a resident who lives with advanced dementia, ‘lights up’ when she sits down to play the piano.

 Since making a piano available for Ruth to play whenever she chooses, the team have noticed the transformational effect which playing music has on her, and seen first-hand how music can be a powerful tool against the symptoms of dementia.